 Bring In A Consultant

-If a global approach is selected, we suggest hiring a consultant for the most efficient strategy.
-In this strategy you should have specific details like:
+If a global approach is selected, we suggest hiring a consultant for the most efficient EV Ready Plan.
+In this plan you should have specific details like:

 - An overview of all work to be completed in the electrical room, including details like the addition wall space